MokuMoki/PopHub/README.md

 * **Scalable** (scale your attack according to system ability)

 # Other PopAnimals/PopHumans
-Warning: Some of these website might be controversial to your political views.
+Warning: Some of these website might be controversial.

 | Website | Link | Bot script | Remarks |
 |---|---|---|---|